Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Introduction

-QCD axions are an inevitable consequence of the Peccei-Quinn solution~\cite{Peccei:1977ur,Peccei:1977hh} to the strong CP problem~\cite{Weinberg:1977ma,Wilczek:1977pj}.
-Their broader counterparts, axion-like particles (ALPs), constitute a natural generalization of this idea and are generically expected to appear in string-theory ~\cite{Arvanitaki:2009fg,Demirtas:2021gsq}.
-Although the landscape of string-theory vacua is exceedingly rich~\cite{McAllister:2023vgy}, there is an active effort to derive concrete predictions for the masses and couplings of ALPs in controlled corners of various string frameworks~\cite{Cicoli:2012sz,Gendler:2023kjt,Sheridan:2024vtt,Leedom:2025mlr,Reig:2025dqb}.
+Although the landscape of string theory vacua is exceedingly rich~\cite{McAllister:2023vgy}, there is an active effort to derive concrete predictions for the masses and couplings of ALPs in controlled corners of various string theory frameworks~\cite{Cicoli:2012sz,Gendler:2023kjt,Sheridan:2024vtt,Leedom:2025mlr,Reig:2025dqb,Benabou:2025kgx}.
 This theoretical motivation is further reinforced by the fact that ALPs over a broad range of masses and interaction strengths can be probed by laboratory searches, astrophysical observations, and cosmological measurements; see, e.g.,~\cite{Jaeckel:2010ni,Beacham:2019nyx,Irastorza:2018dyq,Sikivie:2020zpn,Caputo:2024oqc,deBlas:2025gyz} for reviews.

 In this work, we concentrate on the cosmological constraints that can be derived on ALPs that couple predominantly to photons.
 We are motivated by three main reasons: 1) the recent interest in ALPs arising from low-energy string theory realizations that feature ALPs with very different masses, couplings, and primordial abundances, 2) the fact that cosmological constraints on these ALPs are among the strongest across wide regions of parameter space, and 3) that the cosmological analysis of photophilic ALPs can still be refined.